carlosolarte/RESPEG/README.md

 specifies the location of the Maude interpreter.
-Once this variable is configured (e.g., it can be set to `/home/guest/maude/maude-CVC4.linux64`) add execute permissions and run the script to re-generate all the CSV file when
+Once this variable is configured (e.g., it can be set to `/home/guest/maude/maude-CVC4.linux64`) add execute permissions and run the script to re-generate all the CSV files when
 needed:

 ```